awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 Set-Cookie: Domain=d111111abcdef8.cloudfront.net; Path=/images/*; Secure; HttpOnly; CloudFront-Key-Pair-Id=APKA9ONS7QCOWEXAMPLE
 ```

-The following example shows `Set-Cookie` headers for one signed cookie when you're using the alternate domain name example\.org in the URLs for your objects:
+The following example shows `Set-Cookie` headers for one signed cookie when you're using the alternate domain name example\.org in the URLs for your files:

 ```
 Set-Cookie: Domain=example.org; Path=/images/*; Secure; HttpOnly; CloudFront-Expires=1426500000